If electric fences work to deter sheep and horses, why shouldn’t they work with slugs and snails?

 That is a huge success compared to many other slug control measures.

-The nice thing about this method is that the fence can be built with simple means and do not have to make a big investment.
+The beautiful thing about this method is that the fence can be built with simple means and do not have to make a big investment.

-Another big advantage of the electric fence is, as with other snail fences, that no snail has to die and the plants are still protected.
+Another significant advantage of the electric fence is, as with other snail fences, that no snail has to die and the plants are still protected.

 Disadvantages in the handling